badimirzai/robotics-verifier-cli/README.md

 3. **Assistants (future)** – optional helpers that operate *on top* once guarantees exist.
    They **do not replace** the rule engine.
 AI will never silently assert correctness.

-This is a sequencing principle, not a permanent ban on ML.
-Trust first, automation second.
+This is a sequencing principle: **trust first, automation second.**

 ---